valpryz/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 16: January 01, 2018 4h19mn

+**Today's Progress**: I completed the lesson 3 of udacity intro to javascript course on if else statements, ternary operators, logical operators, switch statement and I also passed the quizzes and complex problems of this lesson.
+I also re-started the work on memory improvement.

+**Thoughts:**

+**Link to work:**

+**Link to ressources** https://www.udacity.com/course/intro-to-javascript--ud803  http://www.aryanalibris.com/public/ebook/Piaget_Jacques_-_Comment_acquerir_une_memoire_extraordinaire.zip  (french ebook)

 ### Day 15: December 26, 2017 3h16mn

 **Today's Progress**: I restarted my javascript study at udacity.
 I also started learning maths lessons (RWM101) at Saylor and I also continued my improvement of my memory